Skip to content

 Is It Hard to Get Into Texas A&M University-Central Texas?
 Acceptance Rate & Requirements

-As a public institution in Killeen, Texas, Texas A&M University-Central Texas keeps admissions accessible, extending offers to roughly 100% of those who apply.
+As a public institution in Killeen, Texas, Texas A&M University-Central Texas admits most of the students who apply; the acceptance rate is roughly 100%.

 Can I Afford It?